Live at Budokan (Ozzy Osbourne album)

-Live at Budokan is a CD/DVD combination released by heavy metal singer Ozzy Osbourne on 25 June 2002.
-It was recorded at the Nippon Budokan on 15 February 2002 in Tokyo, Japan.
+Live at Budokan is a live album and video by heavy metal singer Ozzy Osbourne.
+It was recorded at the Nippon Budokan on 15 February 2002 in Tokyo, Japan, and released on 25 June 2002.

 The DVD is largely shot in widescreen, except for the drum cam behind Mike Bordin that is pointed towards the audience, which is shot in 4:3.
 The picture format is standard 4:3 aspect, with letterboxing for all of the widescreen shots.
 The DVD also contains bonus The Osbournes styled features.

-Also, the DVD features the song "Suicide Solution" and Zakk Wylde's accompanying guitar solo.
-Running in excess of 13 minutes, this track was cut from the CD version because of time restraints.
+The DVD also features the song "Suicide Solution" and Zakk Wylde's accompanying guitar solo.
+Running in excess of 13 minutes, this track was cut from the CD version because of time constraints.